illinoyz/Slip-Out/README.md

 # Slip Out

-Simple demo made by students of Colledge of Comminucations №54, group 2ИСП11-2
+Simple demo made by students of Colledge of Communications №54, group 2ИСП11-2

 ### Description